Personal Injury Law Firm, Jonesboro & Clayton County GA

 Clayton County and Jonesboro Attorneys in Action

 It never hurts to see your lawyer in action.
-Below are a few video clips showing our Clayton County lawyers taking depositions or trying cases to juries.
+Below are a few video clips showing our Jonesboro personal injury attorneys taking depositions or trying cases to juries.

 In this case, which we filed in the State Court of Clayton County, a commercial vehicle company hired a bad driver, did not train him, and then put him behind the wheel of a commercial truck.
 In this video clip, we took the deposition of the company’s vice president—and look what he admitted at the end!
 This trucking case settled against the company on the first day of trial for $460,000.